Department of Health

 The intake and triage process will identify if children and young people are already receiving health treatment or have a regular health provider.

-Children who have been referred to Pathway to good health but have returned home before the screening and assessment is complete will continue to be supported.
+Children and young people who have been referred to Pathway to Good Health but who have returned home before the screening and assessment is complete will continue to be supported with the permission of their parent/s.

-The Pathway to good health provider will work with the parent/s to ensure that the health needs of the child or young person are looked after and that appropriate services are put in place.
+The Pathway to Good Health provider will work with parent/s to ensure that the health needs of the child and young person are looked after and that appropriate services are put in place.

 Support for children and young people already in care

-Pathway to good health uses the trigger point of entry and re-entry to care as the best time to provide early intervention for children who come into care.
-The entry point will support carers and child protection practitioners to be fully aware at the time of entry to care of the health needs of the child or young person so that they can be well supported in their placement and case planning.
+The Pathway to Good Health uses the point of entry and re-entry to care as the best time to provide early intervention for children and young people who come into care.
+The entry point will support carers and child protection practitioners to be fully aware of the health needs of the child or young person so that they can be well supported in their placement and care planning.

 Some children and young people may have been in care for some time and have a range of health needs that are not currently being addressed.
-Where capacity exists in the Pathway to good health service, then these children will also be supported to receive a health assessment.
-The health needs of these children should be discussed with the Pathway to good health provider by Child Protection practitioners or carers to determine the best course of action.
+Where capacity exists in the Pathway to Good Health service, these children and young people will also be supported to receive a health assessment.
+The health needs of these children and young people should be discussed with the Pathway to Good Health provider by Child Protection practitioners or carers to determine the best course of action.

 How the program supports recommendations

-Pathway to good health providers have only received funding to support the initial triage, assessment and health management plan.
-This means that ongoing health interventions may need to be referred to other parts of the community health service or to other health providers.
-Where possible, Pathway to good health providers will endeavour to prioritise children and young people in the program to access other health services they deliver.
+Pathway to Good Health providers are funded to support the initial triage, assessment and health management plan.
+Referrals for ongoing health interventions are made to other health providers.
+Where possible, Pathway to Good Health providers prioritise children or young people in the program to access other health services they deliver.

-The Pathway to good health program will regularly review children who have received screening and assessment to ensure that the progress of any recommendations and referrals made have been acted on and documented.
+The Pathway to Good Health program regularly reviews children and young people, including their health summaries and health management plans to ensure that recommendations and referrals have been acted on and documented.

 Following the initial triage, screening and assessment, treatment may be recommended.
 Consent will be required from the relevant person holding parental responsibility for the child to commence treatment.